emon-webdev/car-showroom/README.md

 - On clicking the Book now button
 - Add A Product
 - 404 page (not found page).
+- buyer, seller, admin different route
+-

 ### `npm start`

 Runs the app in the development mode.\
-Open [https://pro-learner-auth.web.app/](https://pro-learner-auth.web.app/) to view it in your browser.
+Open [https://car-showroom-520ff.web.app/](https://car-showroom-520ff.web.app/) to view it in your browser.